 Acknowledge the power of the internet, especially the immediacy of tweeting, and manage the risk.
-Bennett's favourite example at the moment is the filmmaker Kevin Smith who claims he was kicked off a Southwest Airline for being too fat in March 2010.
+Bennett's favourite example at the moment is the filmmaker Kevin Smith who claims he was kicked off a Southwest Airline for being too fat.
 He tweeted his plight and the story went international within hours.
 Southwest has since apologised but the damage was done.
 Bad customer service travels really, really fast.
 It's not about your website, it's about the web and how people use it.

 Rule 8: Small is the new big.